RaulCatalinas/LogKeeper/README.md

 ## FAQ

+### Do I need to configure LogKeeper?

+**No!** LogKeeper works perfectly without any configuration.
+The defaults are sensible and work for most applications.
+Only use `configure()` if you need custom behavior.

+### If I do configure, when should I call it?

+If you choose to use `configure()`, call it as the **first line in `main()`**, before any logging operations.

 ### Where are log files stored?

-Log files are stored in a `logs/` directory relative to your application's working directory.
+By default, log files are stored in a `logs/` directory relative to your application's working directory.
+You can customize this with the `logDirectory` parameter.

-### Can I change the log directory?

-Currently, LogKeeper uses a fixed `logs/` directory.
-Custom directory support may be added in a future version.

-### How are log files named?

-Log files use the format `yyyy-MM-dd_HH-mm-ss.log` based on when the logger is initialized.

 ### What happens if I don't call `saveLogs()`?